eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 decrypt <key> <encrypted-base64-string>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Returns: decrypted string (using the currently loaded encryption module).
 If the blowfish encryption module (default) is used, this automatically picks the right decryption mode.
-You may still prefix the key with "ecb:" or "cbc:".
+You may still prefix the key with "ecb:" or "cbc:" or use the blowfish-use-mode setting.

   Module: encryption